MMcM/lmkbd2/README.md

 ## Windows Note ##

 By default, Mode Lock is also translated into the HID locking Scroll Lock key.
 This seems to confuse Windows.
-Since you probably Scroll Lock probably does not do anything useful, setting `-DMODE_LOCK_MODE=MODE_LOCK_MODE_2_SILENT` will prevent telling the host that the key is down at all.
+Since Scroll Lock probably does not do anything useful, setting `-DMODE_LOCK_MODE=MODE_LOCK_MODE_2_SILENT` will prevent telling the host that the key is down at all.
 If you do want Scroll Lock, but do not want Emacs mode, `-DMODE_LOCK_MODE=MODE_LOCK_NONE` does that.